joefreeman/quiver/docs/spec.md

 Identifiers (for variables and tuple field names) start with a lowercase letter, followed by zero or more alphanumeric characters or underscores.

-They can also be suffixed by a question mark and multiple quote characters.
+They can also be suffixed by an optional question mark, an optional exclamation mark, and multiple quote characters (in that order).

 ```
 x, a1, first_name
 is_empty?      // ? suffix for predicates/boolean functions
+validate!      // ! suffix for emphasis
 helper'        // ' suffix for variants or helper functions
+is_valid?!     // ? and ! can be combined
-valid?''      // Multiple suffixes can be combined
+valid?!''      // Multiple suffixes can be combined
 ```

 ### Destructuring